fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/sip-v1-purchase-plan-migration.md

 title: Migrating from V1 SIPs to Purchase plans
 ---
 ## Migrating from V1 SIPs to Purchase plans
-> Purchase plan APIs are in Alpha Stage.
-The API specs might change.

 #### 1. SIP Creation
 **Earlier**